rusadirr/rusadirr/README.md

 🌐 &nbsp;Please have a look at my [Personal Websites](https://rusadi.me) for more details about me.
 I'm open to feedback and suggestions! \
 ⚡ Fun fact : The music group that I like the most is [JKT48.](https://jkt48.com/)

-This is my personal repository Feel free to check my repository, don't forget to notify me if you found something wrong
+This is my personal repository.
+Feel free to check my repository, don't forget to notify me if you found something wrong.

 <img width="30%" alt="Night Coding" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" align="right"/>